 Module H introduces students to insurance billing and provides an in-depth exposure to diagnostic and procedural coding.
 Students gain working knowledge of the major medical insurances and claims form processing.
-They are introduced to types and sources of insurance, health insurance basics, traditional insurance plans, managed care, Medicare, Medicaid, military carriers, and Worker's Compensation and Disability insurance.
+They are introduced to types and sources of insurance, health insurance basics, traditional insurance plans, managed care,

+Medicare, Medicaid, military carriers, and Worker's Compensation and Disability insurance.
 This module covers the format of the ICD-9-CM manual, the CPT-4 and HCPCS manuals, and their relationship to the process of insurance claims submission.
 Patient expectations of the medical practice in regard to billing and collections and patient confidentiality are covered.
 Students gain knowledge of how to enter patient information and schedule appointments electronically, along with processing insurance claims both manually and electronically.
 Students continue to develop basic clinical skills by taking vital signs, obtaining blood samples, and preparing and administering injections.
 Out-of-class activities will be assigned and assessed as part of this module.
-Lecture: 40 Hrs (20 in Theory/10 in Clinical Lab/10 in Computer) Lab: 40 Hrs (30 in Clinical Lab/10 in Computer Lab) Prerequisite: MAINTRO
+Lecture Hours: 40 Clinical Lab Hours: 30 Computer Lab Hours: 10 Prerequisite: MAINTRO

-MODULE X - Medical Assisting Diploma Program Externship
+MODULE X - Medical Assistant Diploma Program Externship

 Upon successful completion of all modules, medical assisting students participate in a 200-hour externship at an approved facility.
 The externship provides the student an opportunity to apply principles and practices learned in the program and utilize entry-level medical assisting skills in working with patients.
-Medical Assisting diploma program externs work under the direct supervision of qualified personnel at the participating externship sites, and under general supervision of the school staff.
-Supervisory personnel at the site evaluate externs at 100 - and 200-hour intervals.
+Medical Assisting Diploma Program externs work under the direct supervision of qualified personnel at the participating externship sites, and under general supervision of the school staff.
+Supervisory personnel at the site evaluate externs at 100- and 200-hour intervals.
 Completed evaluation forms are placed in the students' permanent records.
 Students must successfully complete their externship experience in order to fulfill requirements for graduation.
-Lecture: 00 Hrs Lab: 00 Hrs Extern 200 Prerequisite: MAINTRO, Modules A-H
+Lecture Hours: 00 Lab Hours: 00 Other Hours: 200 Prerequisites: MAINTRO; Modules A-H